-Trouble shooting involves diagnosis (fault tracing), location and reticulation of faults.
-Skill in diagnosis allows identification of faults which arises in a system, so that their cause may be found quickly and accurately.
+Troubleshooting involves diagnosis (fault tracing), location, and reticulation of faults.
+Skill in diagnosis allows identification of faults that arises in a system, so that their cause may be found quickly and accurately.

 To develop this skill, a logical approach to fault tracing is employed.
-First there is need to verify the fault by operating the system.
-After which careful inspection on the system is made, adopting both cold and hot inspection if cold inspection fails to yield result.
+First, there is a need to verify the fault by operating the system.
+After which careful inspection on the system is made, adopting both cold and hot inspection if the cold inspection fails to yield results.
 Later the system is sectionalized into different stages and then the fault is traced at each stage.

 In this project, when the power was first switched on, the indicator failed to light up.
-This leads into diagnosing the fault and subsequently rectifying it.
-The fault was traced to open circuit on the indicator lead due to poor soldering.
-Instruments necessary for trouble shooting includes: oscilloscope, analogue and digital multi-meter.
+This leads to diagnosing the fault and subsequently rectifying it.
+The fault was traced to an open circuit on the indicator lead due to poor soldering.
+Instruments necessary for troubleshooting include oscilloscope, analog, and digital multi-meter.